cybr17crwlr/Test/README.md

   - It also containts fetaures like Git version management and directly downloading and connecting to git repos online allowing full git management acess inside the environment itself.
   - It has plugins which helps us ease our tasks and supports almost all languages from C++ to Kotlin.
 - MySQL
+  - MySQL is a famous Reltional Database Management System which is based on SQL or Structured Query Language and it open-source.
+  - MySQL stored data in different realted tables rather than one large collection so as to maintain consistency ins searches.
+  - MySQL is open-source so anyone can edit it according ot their needs.
+  - Being in SQL the databases of MySQL can be easily accessed using a commnd line interface including updates, addition or removal of entries or even tables.
+  - It works on server based system which can be run on any simple system too which we feed commands to get results in return.
 - MongoDB
 - Elastisearch
 - Redis